-For up to one in five Americans over age 65, getting older brings memory and thinking problems- along with the embarrassment of not being as "sharp" as they once were, and the worry that it will get much worse.
+For one in five Americans over age 65, getting older brings memory and thinking problems.
+It an also bring worry & embarrassment of not being as "sharp" as they once were.
+Learn why doctors call those first signs of trouble, Mild Cognitive Impairment, or MCI.

 Published in the Journal of the American Medical Association, their review article should help doctors and the seniors they treat.